GaurabKundu1/Bike-Sales-Data-Analysis/README.md

 ## Project Objective

 A Bike Company wants to know more about its customer base.
-Our job as a Data Analyst is to use the Data Provided by the compnay to gain insights and create a responsoive Dashboard in  Excel to help the company target the right customer base.
+Our job as a Data Analyst is to use the Data Provided by the company to gain insights and create a interactive Dashboard in  Excel to help the company target the right customer base.

 ## Dataset used